Playwright Jenifer Nii

 Playwright Jenifer Nii proudly calls Plan-B her creative home.
 She has previously premiered seven plays with the company: THE WEIRD PLAY, one of 10 recipients nationwide of the inaugural Writers Alliance Grant from the Dramatists Guild Foundation; KINGDOM OF HEAVEN, the first original musical in the company’s history, created with composer and co-lyricist David Evanoff; THE SCARLET LETTER and SUFFRAGE, which garnered back-to-back nominations for the American Theatre Critics Association/Steinberg Award for Best New American Play Produced Outside New York; RUFF!, which was the company’s fourth annual Free Elementary School Tour; WALLACE, co-written with playwright Debora Threedy; and (IN)DIVISIBLE, a collaboration with 11 other local playwrights.
 Jenifer is the first Asian American to receive a world premiere in Utah.
 When not writing, she has spent time as a dog trainer, newspaper reporter, and competitive classical pianist.
 She is a member of the Dramatists Guild.

-Actor April Fossen has appeared in Plan-B’s THE WEIRD PLAY and SUFFRAGE (both by Jenifer Nii), as well as ONE BIG UNION, BOOKSMART, PILOT PROGRAM, NOTHING PERSONAL, SUFFRAGE, MESA VERDE, SHE WAS MY BROTHER, MIASMA, eight SLAMs and several Script-In-Hand Series readings.
+Actor April Fossen has appeared in Plan-B’s THE WEIRD PLAY and SUFFRAGE (both by Jenifer Nii), as well as (IN)DIVISIBLE, ONE BIG UNION, BOOKSMART, PILOT PROGRAM, MARRY CHRISTMAS, NOTHING PERSONAL, LADY MACBETH, MESA VERDE, SHE WAS MY BROTHER, MIASMA, eight SLAMs and several Script-In-Hand Series readings.
 Recent local credits also include MERCURY, BULL SHARK ATTACK and BLACKBERRY WINTER (Salt Lake Acting Company), A STREETCAR NAMED DESIRE (Grand Theatre), SENSE AND SENSIBILITY (Hale Center Theater-Orem), STAGE KISS (Wasatch Theatre Company), AUGUST: OSAGE COUNTY (Silver Summit/Utah Rep), WOMEN OF TRACHIS (Classic Greek Theatre Festival), LOVE, ANN (Pussycat Productions) and TITUS ANDRONICUS (Pinnacle Acting Company).
 April holds a Bachelor’s degree in Theatre Arts from UC Berkeley.

 Costume Designer K.L.
 Alberts is happy to be working with Plan-B again this season, where he has previously designed ODA MIGHT, AN EVENING WITH TWO AWFUL MEN and THE ICE FRONT.
 For the past 32 seasons he has worked with Pioneer Theatre Company, where he has designed a wide range of shows.
 Several favorites include THE PLAY THAT GOES WRONG, LES MISERABLES (regional premiere) and THE CURIOUS INCIDENT OF THE DOG IN THE NIGHTTIME.
 For the Utah Shakespeare Festival K.L. has designed JOSEPH.
 AND THE AMAZING TECHNICOLOR DREAMCOAT, BIG RIVER and AH!
 WILDERNESS, among others.